 Faith comes by hearing, and by hearing the word of God (Romans 10:17).
 We get faith with the word of God.
 That is how I got my faith.
 We have to sow the word of God into our lives to benefit from it.
 Jesus said that if you sow the word and your heart is right you will bear fruit (Luke 8:15).
 The word is our seed and it works!

 There is power in the word!
 As I mentioned in the blog post Surviving The Storm, God can give us strategic directions to do his will if we ask him to.
 I received instructions from the Holy Spirit and from the teachings of people of God both online, in church, and on television.
 We need to read the word but we also need to hear it.
 People of God please never stop preaching on correction or change, because I don’t think I would have quit smoking if I hadn’t heard people teach me how.
 I know people have itching ears but sometimes, even when we don’t know it, our heart’s ears itch for the things we need help with.
-That sentence before this one sounded deep but I hope it made sense.
+That sentence sounded deep but I hope it made sense.
 Maybe I should have said spiritual ears but I’m going to stop being silly now and go back to quitting smoking.

 I knew I had to start somewhere to quit smoking.
 I have heard of some people going cold turkey and that is awesome but it was not that way for me.
 I heard people preach about starting out with cutting out a certain amount of cigarettes.
 It was not easy but I did it.
 The hardest thing for me to do was to go down to one cigarette a day.
 I had to repeat “I can do all things through Christ” many times per day, but it worked!
 After two years I quit, at least for the most part.